hosein-fanai/Pits-and-Orbs/readme.md

 ## Available Deep RL Models
 For the first phase of the project (single agent playing in the 5x5 grid with 30 movement limit and a memory of its past confrontations with its 8 neighbors), there are three different models in ```./models/``` directory and their correspondig config files are in ```./configs/```.

-## Sample Notebook
+## Sample Notebooks
-There is a sample notebook in the root directory of the repository: ```./notebook.ipynb```.
+There are sample notebooks in ```./notebooks/```.
 Further use cases are implemented there.
-You can check it out.
+You can check them out.

+## TODO List
+Temporarily positions option is deactivated for furthur debugging.

+Add documentation to the entire project.

+Add new models.

+Add the support for gymnasium api.

+Write about rl directory in readme.md